Here’s an idea sure to get your movie into a LOT of film festivals.

 Frankly, even though the “queens” of the piece are stereotypical, a lot more of their snark would have lifted this.
 When your funniest line is “Open your EYES, Shelby,” gays quoting from “Steel Magnolias,” you’re just letting us know what your movie’s missing — humor, and Southern accents.

-Elizabeth Bennett’s flaws are usually harder to find in adaptations of the book — the sexy/saintly Jennifer Ehle set the standard.
+Elizabeth Bennett’s flaws are usually harder to find in most screen adaptations of the book — the sexy/saintly Jennifer Ehle set the standard.
 Giving Ben some of Darcy’s arrogance and meddling helps.

 Bland performances mean that little crackles about the mismatched Bennett/Darcy relationship, and the only sparkle-in-their-eyes moments come from the straight couple, Jane and Bingley.